portainer/portainer-docs/docs/v2.0/endpoints/docker.md

 The next step is <b>choose the environment</b> type and select <b>Docker</b>.
 In the following section (Environment Details), you need to specify the following information:

-* Name: Name: This a descriptive name that will help you to identify this endpoint in the future.
+* Name: This is a descriptive name that will help you to identify this endpoint in the future.
 * Endpoint URL: Is the name or IP address to connect to the Docker Host.
 Don't forget to specify the port.
 * Public IP: URL or IP address where exposed containers will be reachable.
 This field is optional and will default to the endpoint URL.
 * TLS: Enable this option if you need to connect to the Docker endpoint with TLS.